c3l3si4n/r-u-flooded/README.md

 # r-u-flooded
-🦀 ruflooded is a UDP-based DoS (Denial of Service) stress testing and Denial of Service tool made in Rust.
+🦀 ruflooded is a UDP DoS (Denial of Service) stress testing and Denial of Service tool made in Rust.

 ## Build